Task+Tech Fit Check

-This tool shows how your task configuration compares to leading economic research on the suitability of work tasks for automation, as well as other people doing similar work.
+Like electricity and the internet, AI is a general-purpose technology that will underpin most work.
+But more AI, or even more technology, isn't always the best way to do a task.
+This free 5-minute check maps how your recurring tasks compare to leading economic research on the suitability of work tasks for automation, as well as other people doing similar work.

-Two streams: A spectrum of technologies to get work done
+A spectrum of technologies to get work done, from automated to augmented:

 Automated